 Duke Energy (DUK) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the electric utility had lost 0.19% over the past month.
-This has lagged the Utilities sector's gain of 1.1% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the electric utility had lost 0.96% in the past month.
+In that same time, the Utilities sector lost 0.15%, while the S&P 500 lost 1.81%.

-Investors will be hoping for strength from Duke Energy as it approaches its next earnings release.
-The company is expected to report EPS of $0.99, down 3.88% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.15 billion, up 6.53% from the year-ago period.
+Duke Energy will be looking to display strength as it nears its next earnings release, which is expected to be February 10, 2022.
+On that day, Duke Energy is projected to report earnings of $0.99 per share, which would represent a year-over-year decline of 3.88%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.15 billion, up 6.52% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Duke Energy.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Duke Energy should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.03% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.03% lower within the past month.
 Duke Energy currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Duke Energy is holding a Forward P/E ratio of 18.93.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.27.
+Valuation is also important, so investors should note that Duke Energy has a Forward P/E ratio of 18.67 right now.
+For comparison, its industry has an average Forward P/E of 18.16, which means Duke Energy is trading at a premium to the group.

-Investors should also note that DUK has a PEG ratio of 3.58 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power industry currently had an average PEG ratio of 3.35 as of yesterday's close.
+Meanwhile, DUK's PEG ratio is currently 3.53.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Utility - Electric Power was holding an average PEG ratio of 3.36 at yesterday's closing price.

 Click to get this free report